-Dr. Mark J. Cramer joined the faculty at Tennessee Technological University as Assistant Professor of Clarinet in 2018 where he teaches studio clarinet, clarinet choir, is a member of the Cumberland Quintet, and performs as principal clarinetist of the Bryan Symphony Orchestra.
+Clarinetist Mark J. Cramer joined the faculty at the Tennessee Tech University School of Music as Assistant Professor of Clarinet in 2018 where he teaches studio clarinet, clarinet choir, is a member of the Cumberland Quintet, and performs as principal clarinetist of the Bryan Symphony Orchestra.
 His previous appointments include The University of North Carolina at Greensboro, Greensboro College, Radford University, and Randolph College.

 In addition to teaching and performing, Dr. Cramer has a passion for acoustics, fitness, and music therapy.
 His dissertation research focused on defining the acoustic properties of hardwoods in custom designs of his own line of custom clarinet barrels.
 His interest in fitness and physical activity takes his students to the highest level of musical performance with numerous benefits in the management of physiological and psychological changes people experience when performing under pressure.
 His beliefs about the healing power of music enabled a strong collaboration with the Arts and Health program at Wake Forest Baptist Medical Center, where he performed weekly outreach concerts and classes.